jkrumow/TBStateMachine/README.md

 [stateMachine setup];
 ```

+The state machine will immediately enter the initial state.

-### Sub State Machines
+### Sub-State Machines

-A TBStateMachine can also be nested as a sub state machines.
+TBStateMachine instances can also be nested as sub-state machines.
 Instead of a `TBMachineStateState` instance you can set a `TBStateMachine` instance:

 ```
 TBStateMachine *subStateMachine = [TBStateMachine stateMachineWithName:@"SubStateMachine"];